Use this information to prepare sharper questions for a licensed provider.

 Should I take my injection on a full or empty stomach?

 If solid food is truly impossible, focus on liquids.
 Bone broth, a clear protein drink, and electrolyte water can keep you nourished and hydrated.
-If you consistently cannot eat for 24+ hours after injection, tell your provider.
+If you consistently can't eat for 24+ hours after injection, tell your provider.
 They may adjust your dose or recommend anti-nausea strategies.
 This is especially important early in treatment.

 Does injection day diet get easier over time?